AI Use Cases/Logistics

 How is the data security and compliance handled for the AI lead scoring system?

-The company's TMS data, shipper profiles, and contract details never persist in external AI systems, and all data flows through encrypted pipelines within the client's environment or Revenue Institute's HIPAA-equivalent secure infrastructure.
-The system also implements audit trails for FMCSA-regulated shipper data and ensures HAZMAT classification details are handled per 49 CFR standards.
+Your TMS data, shipper profiles, and contract details never persist in external AI systems - everything flows through encrypted pipelines inside your environment.
+Audit trails cover FMCSA-regulated shipper data, and HAZMAT classification details are handled in line with the federal hazardous materials regulations (49 CFR).

 Ready to fix the underlying process?